P-1000/airtribe-assignment/README.md

 You can also find the Documentation of each api (click on view complete documentaion for detailed info ) with the request , response , schema of the response ,example of the response and you can also test the api from the documentation itself.

+#### run the create tables endpoint and fakedata enpoint to create the tables and insert the fakedata in the tables.
+you can find these in the postman collection.

 ### Accessing the API